rubenCodeforges/AngularCourse/README.md

 # Angular Course for Beginners
-This repo contains all the chapter of my angularjs course for beginners as well as tutorial files and homework.
+This repo contains all the chapters of my angularjs course for beginners as well as tutorial files and homework.